frizatch/QGIS-Intro-to-GIS/README.md

 ### Visual Check
 The first thing we'll do is visually inspect our layers in the map canvas to see what our layers look like...

-Layer visiblity:
+**Layer visiblity**:

 Notice the check marks at the front of each layer in the layer list.
-You can click them on and off and get look at individual layers.
+You can click them on and off and get a look at individual layers.

 Layers stack on top of each other and sometimes hide the ones lower down.
-You can drag them up and down in the layers list to change the drawing order!
+You can drag them up and down in the layers list to change the drawing order.
 Often you'll want to put items in this general order from bottom to top, but it always depends on what you want to do with your data: raster < polygon < line < point.
 Give it a go!

 You'll have something of a mess that looks like this: